 NPR was established after President Lyndon B. Johnson signed the Public Broadcasting Act of 1967.
 The act created the Corporation for Public Broadcasting(CPB), the Public Broadcasting Service (PBS), and National Public Radio (NPR).

 The first program broadcast on NPR was live coverage of the U.S. Senate deliberations on the Vietnam War in April 1971.
 NPR has also won numerous awards since its launch.
 Currently, Jarl Mohn is the NPR CEO, and the Ombudsman/Public Editor is Elizabeth Jensen.
 A list of NPR’s Board of Directors can be found here.

 Funded by / Ownership

-According to a Columbia Journalism Review article dated 2010, a large portion of NPR’s revenue comes from dues and fees paid by Member stations and by corporate sponsorships.
+According to a Columbia Journalism Review article dated 2010, a large portion of NPR’s revenue comes from dues and fees paid by Member stations and corporate sponsorships.
 In another article by Columbia Journalism Review, they state that as of 2017, NPR receives less than 1 percent of its total funding from the Corporation for Public Broadcasting(CPB).
-Other revenue sources include institutional grants, individual contributions, and fees paid by users of the Public Radio Satellite System.
+Other revenue sources include institutional grants, individual contributions, and fees paid by the Public Radio Satellite System users.
 You can view all of NPR’s Financial Statements Here.

 In 2000, the conservative pro-Israel media watchdog group CAMERA accused NPR of being biased against Israel.
 In 2001, FAIR (Fairness and Accuracy in Reporting), a progressive media watchdog group, criticized NPR for favoring Israel.
 FAIR also states, “NPR is definitely skewing right.”
-Tim Groseclose, a professor in the Economics and Political Science Department at UCLA, and Jeff Milyo, an economics professor at the University of Missouri, reports NPR has a liberal bias.
-According to a Pew Research survey, 67% of NPR listeners identify as left of center, with 41% claiming to be consistently liberal.
+Tim Groseclose, a professor in the Economics and Political Science Department at UCLA, and Jeff Milyo, an economics professor at the University of Missouri, report NPR has a liberal bias.
+According to a Pew Research survey, 67% of NPR listeners identify as left of center, with 41% being consistently liberal.
 Finally, According to the Washington Post, NPR CEO Jarl Mohn has contributed to Democratic candidates in statewide races, including Robert Reich’s campaign, President Bill Clinton’s secretary of labor.